 DEVIL

-Oh, my… Wake up, you say!
+Wake up, you say!
+Oh my…

 GEORGE

-From the trance, the collective dream.
-Why not?
 You are a difficult person.
 You know that, right?

 DEVIL